 Flank steak is a lean, flavorful, inexpensive cut that feeds a crowd in a hurry.
 Learn how to cook it right, and it’ll be juicy perfection every time!

 But there are a few tricks to bringing out the best in flank steak.
 Ignore them and you risk a steak that’s tough and dry.
-Follow them and you’ll have a satisfying meal, in about 15 minutes, every time.
+Follow them and you’ll have a satisfying meal, in about 15 minutes, every single time.

 What Is Flank Steak?